 It is important to consider what will happen to your property and assets when you pass and to plan ahead and determine which individuals or institutions you would like to have benefited from your estate.
 Everything you own, cars, real estate, bank accounts, and even your furniture are all assets that are generally part of your “estate” under Delaware estate planning law.
 These assets will get distributed to your family at your death, usually, after administrative and probate taxes are paid.
-A Dunlap Bennett & Ludwig wills & trusts lawyer can set up a trust and draft a will that makes sure that those taxes are minimized – or avoided altogether – and to make sure that your assets go to the people you want them to go to on your death.
+Our lawyers can set up a trust and draft a will that makes sure that those taxes are minimized – or avoided altogether – and to make sure that your assets go to the people you want them to go to on your death.

 Estate planning, powers of attorney, wills, trusts and medical directives are necessary documents for every person, and it can be complicated.
-Dunlap Bennett & Ludwig’s lawyers with decades of estate planning experience will listen to you and will translate your requirements and desires into legal documents.
+Our lawyers have decades of estate planning experience and will listen to you and will translate your requirements and desires into legal documents.

 Why Make a Will?

 Creating a last will is one of the most important things you can do for estate planning and is the centerpiece or starting place for most people.
 Making a will protects your family and guides the Executor through your wishes concerning the distribution of your property.
 While you do not legally have to sign in front of a notary in Delaware it can make the will process much easier when it is probated at your death.
 Making a will is a way to decide in advance who gets what.
 If you do not have a will when you die it is possible that your assets will go to people who you would not have chosen, including, in some cases, the state of Delaware.